lugia19/Echo-XI/README.md

 # Speech to text to speech
-Allows speech2speech with elevenlabs' TTS.
+Allows speech2speech with elevenlabs' TTS, using the `elevenlabslib` module.

 Optionally uses [recasepunc](https://github.com/benob/recasepunc) to add punctuation and casing to improve the AI output.